-The next Baptism Class will be on Sunday, October 1, 2017 10:00am in the Teacher’s Lounge at Monrovia High School or 11:15am at Huntington Drive Campus.
+The next Baptism Class will be on Sunday, October 8, 2017 10:00am in the Teacher’s Lounge at Monrovia High School or 11:15am at Huntington Drive Campus.

 Baptism is a 2000 year old Christian ceremony done publicly to declare that Jesus has changed your life and that you identify with the Gospel of Jesus Christ.
 It uses the element of water to symbolically communicate what has happened internally: that your old way of living has been put to death, the stain of your sins have been washed away, and now you are alive in Christ (Romans 6:4-10).